 - Management Fee: The percentage fee charged by the management company

-- Platform Fee: The fee charged by Airbnb
+- Platform Fee: The fee charged by Airbnb (now 15% for hosts)

 - Net Revenue: The earnings of the property, less the management fee